Frequently Asked Questions

 - Which transcript should I use?

 For a detailed look at researching judges, please consult the Complete Guide to Judicial Clerkships.
-Generally, students will focus on a particular kind of court or area of the country.
-It is imperative that you consider carefully how competitive you will be in the courts to which you are applying — students are far more likely to walk away empty-handed if they aim only at courts that will be a reach for them.
+Generally, applicants will focus on a particular kind of court or area of the country.
+It is imperative that you consider carefully how competitive you will be in the courts to which you are applying — applicants are far more likely to walk away empty-handed if they aim only at courts that will be a reach for them.
 Other factors that you will want to consider are how likely a judge is to hire a UVA student (based on past hiring), which judges your recommenders know, and where a judge’s clerks tend to go upon completion of their clerkships.

 Yes!
 After some years of service, federal judges have the option of taking senior status.
 Typically, the caseload of judges on senior status is reduced.
 Depending on the number of cases they will be hearing, though, senior judges remain eligible to hire at least one law clerk (and often more than one).
 Most senior judges maintain a full and interesting docket, and in fact use their senior status to avoid types of cases that do not interest them.
 Indeed, some senior judges travel to desirable locations around the country (often with clerks) to sit “by designation” on other circuits.
 You should peruse a senior judge’s docket before you apply to him or her, however, because some senior judges do have very light caseloads and may be less interesting for you.